Bordello of Blood: Cold opening

 A group of treasure hunters led by Vincent Prather explore a forest, encountering a cave containing the coffin of Lilith, the mother of all vampires.
 Vincent takes out a box containing the four sections of her heart and inserts it in her body, reviving her.
 Lilith awakens and kills the other treasure hunters, but Vincent subdues her with the key from Demon Knight.

 Crypt Keeper's Prologue

 The Crypt Keeper is having lunch with the Mummy, who is boring him about film industry life.
-The Mummy challenges the Crypt Keeper to a contest of rock, paper, scissors which the Mummy wins, and he slices off the Keeper's hand with a meat cleaver similar to what happened in the "The Assassin" episode of the TV series.
+The Mummy challenges the Crypt Keeper to a contest of rock, paper, scissors which the Mummy wins, and he slices off the Keeper's hand with a meat cleaver similar to what happened in "The Assassin" episode of the TV series.
 The Crypt Keeper laughs (as it didn't hurt him at all) and the Mummy gets ready for the next round.
 The Crypt Keeper addresses the audience, and the movie continues.